 Taking a dick pic that is worthy of regular distribution can be challenging.
-But, speaking as a vers man who’s tasked to take both, I promise this difficulty pales in comparison to taking a great ass pic.
+But, speaking as a vers man who’s tasked to take both.
+I promise this difficulty pales in comparison to taking a stellar butt pic.

 For starters, your dick is right in front of you.
 If you weren’t concerned with making your member look as long and girthy as possible with the aid of a TV remote or Red Bull can, you’d just have to point and shoot.
 Easy.

-The same cannot be said for an ass pic, or “belfie” (butt selfie).
+For a butt pic, or “belfie” (butt selfie) the same cannot be said.
 No, in order to get your ass in the frame, you need to be a master of mirrors, a contortionist or have arms the length of a gorilla’s.
 Since most of us don’t possess these key features, which don’t even guarantee a flattering shot, we have to get crafty.

 To consult on best practices, I spoke to Gay Twitter and the platform’s best bum photographers for tips on making your ass look like the juiciest peach in the orchard.

 Prime your peach